Chris Moyles: Awards and honours

-Moyles has won several Sony Radio Awards: Silver in 1998; Gold in 2006; nominated in 2007: Gold in 2008; Bronze in 2009; and Silver in 2010.
+While at Radio 1 Moyles won two Sony Gold Awards for the breakfast show, in 2006 for Best Entertainment Show and in 2008 for Best Breakfast Show.
+He was also nominated for DJ of the Year in 2004.

-He was voted "Best DJ" by readers of The Sun newspaper and readers of Loaded magazine.
+In 2019 the podcast of his Radio X show was nominated for Best Radio Podcast at the British Podcast Awards.

 In 2007 the rugby league team Featherstone Rovers named their ground after him.
 Historically known as Post Office Road, it was renamed via a sponsorship deal as the Chris Moyles Stadium.
-On 7 July 2007 Moyles appeared as a presenter at the UK leg of Live Earth in Wembley Stadium in London.